-The average mg of caffeine in a cup to be consumed daily is 400 mg and for children and pregnant ladies it is not allowed and if you still like to have it then consult your doctor first.
+The average mg of caffeine in a cup to be consumed daily is 400 mg and for children and pregnant ladies, it is not allowed if you still like to have it then consult your doctor first.

 A standard 8 oz cup of coffee has 80-100 mg of caffeine and it depends significantly upon the way you make it.